AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

 # Create an Adaptive Form {#creating-an-adaptive-form}

 Adaptive Forms allow you to create forms that are engaging, responsive, dynamic, and adaptive.
 AEM Forms provides business user friendly wizard to quickly author Adaptive Forms.
-The wizard has a quick tab navigation to easily select pre-configured template, styling, fields, and submission options to create an adaptive form.
+The wizard has a quick tab navigation to easily select pre-configured template, styling, fields, and submission options to create an Adaptive Form.

 <!--